Mike-Honey/covid-19-vic-au/README.md

 The shaded areas on the map are the Local Government Areas (LGAs) currently under Stage 4 "Stay at Home + curfew" restrictions.

 The timeline and table visuals show more details, including the expected date for "Onset of symptoms up to".
 This is derived using the commonly used 14-day window.
+All data includes a link to the original source report.

+**Mystery cases page:**

+Postcodes reported with "Mystery cases" (unknown transmissions source) from the last 20 days are shown by default - use the date slicers to control the date range.

+The map visual gives a quick overview, as the specific postcodes and dates are scattered among various media briefings and news stories.
+Hover over a postcode shape on the map for more info, or select a shape or multiple shapes to filter the other visuals.

+The timeline and table visuals show more details, including the expected date for "Onset of symptoms up to".
+This is derived using the commonly used 14-day window.
+All data includes a link to the original source report.

 Data was gathered from: